swarnamoy-ghosh/swarnamoy-ghosh/README.md

 # 👋 Hi, I'm Swarnamoy Ghosh

 🎓 MSc (Tech) Student in Statistics and Data Science
-💡 Passionate about Machine Learning, Deep Learning, and Applied Research
-🔬 Currently working on cancer classification using medical image data
+💡 Passionate about Machine Learning, Deep Learning, and Data Analysis 🔬 Currently working on Sonic layer depth prediction using Argo data
 🌱 Exploring AI in healthcare, finance and more
 🧠 Open to research collaboration, internships, and tech-driven problem solving